Go to top of page

 Examples of evidence may include:

-- learners have a strong sense of belonging and feel culturally safe
+• instances of learners having a strong sense of belonging and feeling safe

-- children and young people are actively engaged in and have agency in their learning
+• children and young people actively engaged in and having agency in their learning

-- environments are established to value diversity and inclusion in the community.
+• environments that have been established to value diversity and inclusion in the community

 When writing your nomination:

-- think about 1 good example and use the same example throughout each of the criteria, so that judges can see the impact and depth of the initiative
+• think about 1 good example and use the same example throughout each of the criteria, so that judges can see the impact sustainability and scalability of the initiative

 Consider following the STAR model to structure your responses: